What is phosphorus?

 Phosphorus, like potassium, is found in many foods and is important for many different functions in your body.
 The phosphorus that you eat is in the form of phosphates.

-Added phosphorus is added to preserve food; It is commonly found in:
+Added phosphorus is used to preserve food.
+It is commonly found in:

 - Hot dogs

 - Fast food